Historic District in St. Augustine in St. Johns County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Industry & Commerce.
 A significant historical month for this entry is April 1913.

 Location.
 29° 53.546′ N, 81° 18.689′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker is at the intersection of Charlotte Street and King Street, on the right when traveling south on Charlotte Street.
+It is in the Historic District.
+It is at the intersection of Charlotte Street and King Street, on the right when traveling south on Charlotte Street.
 Located in the Plaza de la Constitucion.
 Touch for map.
-Marker is in this post office area: Saint Augustine FL 32084, United States of America.
+Marker is at or near this postal address: 173 Charlotte St, Saint Augustine FL 32084, United States of America.
 Touch for directions.